haifakhan/odin-recipes/README.md

 **Features**:

-Top 3 Pasta Recipes:

-Discover the most popular pasta recipes of all time, including:
+Discover the most popular pasta recipes of all time!

-Alfredo Pasta

-Orange Sauce Pasta

-Mac and Cheese

-Pasta Panic Game:

-A fast-paced game where you have to make pasta within 1 minute.
-Drag ingredients to the pot and score as high as you can!
+Play the Pasta PanicL Chef Challenge Game where you have to make pasta within 1 minute.
+Users will drag ingredients to the pot and score as high as they can!

 ___________________________________________________________________________________________________________________________________